AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ### Solution
 ##### Explanation
 Before solidity v0.8.0, there is no default check for integer overflow/underflow ([link](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html#solidity-v0-8-0-breaking-changes)).\
-Require statement in the `transfer` function of `Token` contract substracts value from message sender's balance.
-Since this contract using version 0.6.0, substraction below 0 will be wrapped to upper bound of uint.
-Any sender invoking `transfer` function with any value to anyone can spike their token balance.
+Require statement in the `transfer` function of the `Token` contract subtracts value from the message sender's balance.
+Since this contract uses version 0.6.0, subtraction below 0 will be wrapped to the upper bound of uint256.
+Instance owners invoking the `transfer` function with any value greater than 20 (by default we are provided with 20 tokens) can spike their token balance.
 ##### Exploit